smith-sterling/messingWithMod5/README.md

 To answer the question: it appears that it is exactly 20% of the time.
 (And this makes sense intuitively, because although you are summing it, so the distribution is more normalized, the chances are still 1-in-5.
 It is interesting that it is exact everytime though.)

-The output (in case you cared) is as follows:
+The output (in case you cared) for one of my runs is as follows:

     Finished with 125 in 97 milliseconds
         false: 1,525,200 (0.800000)